 - Small, barely-there flakes

-While flakes are much less likely from a dry scalp alone, Perkovic says that very small flakes are possible as a result of extreme dryness, just as they are on your face during the harshest seasons of the year.
+According to Marina Perkovic, a stylist and scalp expert at Eliut Salon, very small flakes may occur as a result of extreme dryness, just as they can appear on your face during the harshest seasons of the year.

-- Try a Pre-Shampoo Scalp Treatment: When your scalp is dry, it needs all the help it can get to feel comfortable again.
-One of the best ways to do this is to start your haircare routine with a product designed specifically for your scalp’s comfort and wellbeing—like Drunk Elephant’s T.L.C.
+- Try a pre-shampoo scalp treatment: When your scalp is dry, it needs all the help it can get to feel comfortable again.
+One of the best ways to do this is to start your hair care routine with a product designed specifically for your scalp’s comfort and wellbeing—like Drunk Elephant's T.L.C.
 Happi Scalp Scrub ($36).
 This scrub is designed to gently exfoliate the scalp while deeply hydrating it with marula and mongongo oils.
-Simply apply it to dry hair before hopping into the shower, let it work its magic for 10 minutes, rinse thoroughly, and shampoo and condition as normal.
-Using the best-selling scalp scrub twice a week will lead to a much happier, much more moisturized noggin.
+Simply apply it to dry hair twice a week before hopping into the shower, let it work its magic for 10 minutes, rinse thoroughly, and shampoo and condition as normal.

-- Use a Moisturizing, Gentle Shampoo and Conditioner: Since a dry scalp can be in part due to irritation, swapping out any harsh shampoos and conditioners for ultra-gentle ones can seriously pay off.
-When looking for gentle shampoos, you’ll want to steer clear of fragrance and essential oils, and veer toward hydrating, soothing ingredients like aloe vera and oat milk—ultimately making Briogeo’s newest collection a dream for anyone looking to rehab their scalp.
+- Use a moisturizing, gentle shampoo and conditioner: Since a dry scalp can be in part due to irritation, swapping out any harsh shampoos and conditioners for ultra-gentle ones can seriously pay off.
+When looking for gentle shampoos, you’ll want to steer clear of fragrance and essential oils and veer toward hydrating, soothing ingredients like aloe vera and oat milk.

-- Eliminate Products With Alcohol as a Main Ingredient: Many haircare products are made with alcohol.
-It’s when alcohol is a main ingredient that it’s particularly worrisome.
-For this reason, when scouring for the best haircare products for your mane goals, make sure none of the ones you make room for in your routine have alcohol in the first five to 10 ingredients.
+- Eliminate products with alcohol as the main ingredient: Many hair care products are made with alcohol.
+It’s when alcohol is the main ingredient that it’s particularly worrisome.
+For this reason, when scouring for the best hair care products for your mane goals, make sure none of the ones you make room for in your routine have alcohol in the first five to 10 ingredients.
 Your scalp (and ends, honestly) will thank you.

-- Wash Less Often: Remember, you can wash your scalp’s natural oils (read: hydration) down the drain if you shampoo too frequently.
+- Wash less often: Remember, you can wash your scalp’s natural oils away if you shampoo too frequently.
 That said, try to wash no more than every other day when attempting to cater to your scalp—and always use lukewarm (not scalding hot) water when doing so.
 While the temperature may not seem like a big deal, when it comes to the hydration of your scalp and skin, the hotter the water, the more dried out they'll both become.
 Yikes.
 (Pst: Apply Head and Shoulders Soothing Leave-On Scalp Cream after each shower.
 It’s designed to make the time between washes more comfortable.)

-- Add a Humidifier to Your Home: Part of having a dry scalp comes down to the climate you live in.
+- Add a humidifier to your home: Part of having a dry scalp comes down to the climate you live in.
 If you live somewhere super dry—or if it’s summer or winter (aka the driest times of the year—it helps to have a humidifier to pump a little moisture back into your environment.
-While there are plenty of humidifiers to choose from, the Dyson Pure Humidify+Cool is the first machine to-date to be recognized by the National Psoriasis Foundation (NPF) as a solution for people with psoriasis, psoriatic arthritis, and/or individuals living with severe sensitive skin.
+While there are plenty of humidifiers to choose from, the Dyson Pure Humidify+Cool is the first machine to date to be recognized by the National Psoriasis Foundation (NPF) as a solution for people with psoriasis, psoriatic arthritis, and/or individuals living with severely sensitive skin.
 Since psoriasis involves flaking skin—and since dry skin is associated with sensitivity—this machine is a shoo-in for anyone looking to pamper their scalp.